lab-cosmo/chemiscope/README.md

 ![tests](https://github.com/lab-cosmo/chemiscope/workflows/Tests%20&%20Lints/badge.svg)
 [![DOI](https://joss.theoj.org/papers/10.21105/joss.02117/status.svg)](https://doi.org/10.21105/joss.02117)

-Chemiscope is an graphical tool for the interactive exploration of materials and molecular databases, correlating local and global structural descriptors with the physical properties of the different systems; as well as a library of re-usable components useful to create new interfaces.
+Chemiscope is a graphical tool for the interactive exploration of materials and molecular databases, correlating local and global structural descriptors with the physical properties of the different systems; as well as a library of re-usable components useful to create new interfaces.